Output-Feedback System Level Synthesis via Dynamic Programming: DP Algorithms for Output-Feedback SLS

 \paragraph{Backward recursion} For the backward recursion, we can set

 and apply the procedure in \sec{preliminaries-DP} to derive $V_\tau(x[\tau])$ and $u[\tau]$.

-\paragraph{Transition constraint and boundary condition} The trickier part would be the enforcement of \eqn{of-transition-constraint} and \eqn{of-boundary-condition} during the recursion, which involves maintaining the admissible input set $\Acal_u[\tau]$ as shown in \cite{tseng2020system}.
-An important result from \cite{tseng2020system} is that we can iteratively show that $x[\tau]$ lies in the null space of some matrix $\Psi_x[\tau]$ and derive $\Acal_u[\tau]$ accordingly.
+\paragraph{Transition constraint, system constraint, and boundary condition} We enforce \eqn{of-transition-constraint} and \eqn{of-boundary-condition} during the recursion, which requires maintaining the admissible input set $\Acal_u[\tau]$ as shown in \cite{tseng2020system}.
+A result in \cite{tseng2020system} iteratively shows that $x[\tau]$ lies in the null space of some matrix $\Psi_x[\tau]$ and derives $\Acal_u[\tau]$ accordingly.
 However, we cannot directly adopt the results from \cite{tseng2020system} to derive $\Acal_u[\tau]$ as we have the new condition \eqn{of-transition-constraint} to meet.
-Fortunately, \cite{tseng2020system} combines its Corollary 1 and equation (11) to deal with additional conditions for $x[\tau]$ (the entrywise linear condition), and we can borrow such a concept to derive the following theorem for our output-feedback scenario to handle the new condition \eqn{of-transition-constraint}.
+Fortunately, \cite{tseng2020system} combines its Corollary 1 and equation (11) to deal with additional conditions for $x[\tau]$ (the entrywise linear condition), and we can borrow such a concept to derive the following theorem for our output-feedback scenario to handle the new condition \eqn{of-transition-constraint}. \begin{theorem} Suppose $x[\tau+1] \in \nul{\Psi_x[\tau+1]}$ for some given matrix $\Psi_x[\tau+1]$.
+For $\tau \geq 1$, we have